Air Quality at Lassen Volcanic National Park

 Most visitors expect clean air and clear views in parks.
 Lassen Volcanic National Park (NP), California, well known for volcanic landforms and interesting geology, lies downwind of the populated Sacramento Valley and areas of agriculture and manufacturing.
 Air pollutants blown into the park can harm natural and scenic resources such as surface waters, plants, and visibility.
 The National Park Service works to address air pollution effects at Lassen Volcanic NP, and in parks across the U.S., through science, policy and planning, and by doing our part.

-Volcanic formations at Lassen Volcanic NP, including boiling mud pots and fumaroles, naturally emit sulfur compounds such as sulfur dioxide and hydrogen sulfide.
-Concentrations of sulfur from volcanic emissions are relatively low and are not known to cause acidification on sensitive resources like high elevation lakes.
+Volcanic formations at LAVO, including boiling mud pots and fumaroles, naturally emit S compounds such as sulfur dioxide and hydrogen sulfide.
+Concentrations of S from volcanic emissions are relatively low and are not known to cause acidification on sensitive resources like high elevation lakes.

 Airborne mercury, and other toxic air contaminants, when deposited are known to harm birds, salamanders, fish and other wildlife, and cause human health concerns.
 These substances enter the food chain and accumulate in the tissue of organisms causing reduced reproductive success, impaired growth and development, and decreased survival.